 What Is Buddhist Life Coaching?

 Buddhist Life Coaching prepares you to study Buddhism, that is to reflect on your values, spiritual motivations, core beliefs, identity, and purpose – and to live freely.

-The focus of this kind of coaching is on deepening your sensitivity, purifying your spirit, and heals your mind.
+The focus of this kind of coaching is on deepening your sensitivity, purifying your spirit, and healing your mind.